sdoboli/Lab8_CSC16_S21/README.md

 3. Clone the github classroom repository locally in /vagrant folder:

-	a) Check that you are inside /vagrant folder.
-Type: `pwd`

-	b) In your browser go to the lab link posted on Blackboard.
+	a) In your browser go to the lab link posted on Blackboard.

-	c)  Then login into your github account and you should see a new repository with the assignment name.
+	c)  Login into your github account and you should see a new repository with the assignment name.
 Click on the green button Code and then copy the link from the Clone with HTTPS option

 	d) Clone the lab repository on your virtual machine (a new folder will be created with the name of the assignment.
 All files from the repository will be copied there):